Sign in

 • how and when to pay

-You can claim the Bank of England base rate, (which is fixed for six months on 1 January and 1 July each year) plus 8 per cent.
+You can claim the Bank of England base rate, plus 8%.
 Use the base rate in force at the end of the day:

 • on which the contract says that payment is to be made